 Why choose El Rancho?

-Why should parents choose El Rancho‘s Elementary and Middle School Programs for their child?
+Why should parents choose El Rancho School for their child?

 SAFETY We live in a dangerous world.
 There is nothing more important than your child’s safety.
 El Rancho’s gated and locked campus and layers of security precautions give parents the comfort of knowing their child is safe at school.

 PRIMARY GRADES Statistics show that the first grade report card is the best predictor of academic performance at the 12th grade level.
 In this country there is only a 3% variance between the 1st and 12th grade report cards.
 This would indicate the best use of family funds is at the beginning of their school years.
 The reason given for the above close correlation is when children learn to read well in the first year, there is a strong tendency to continue academic excellence each grade thereafter.